teslansoft/github-project-creator/README.md

-# Travel Log Github Project Creator
+# Github Project Creator

-A tool to create all the labels, issues and project cards for the Travel Log project.
+A tool to create all the labels, issues and project cards for the a project.

 ## Setup